QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 - Various qubes for research and centralized exchanges.
-Carol uses these when she wants to check block explorer websites, coin listing and market cap sites, aggregation tools, or just to see what the latest buzz is on Twitter.
+Carol uses these when she wants to check block explorer websites, coin listing and market cap sites, aggregation tools, or just to see what the latest buzz is on Crypto Twitter.

+Carol makes sure to back up all of her qubes that contain important account statements, confirmations, spreadsheets, cryptocurrency wallets, and her password manager vault.
+If she has extra storage space, she'll also back up her templates and even her Bitcoin full node qube, but she'll skip them if she doesn't have time or space, since she knows she can always recreate them again later and download what she needs from the Internet.

 ## Conclusion